If someone in your family has ADHD, life can be challenging.

 Understanding and accepting ADHD can be very difficult for you, however it is vital that everyone including extended family, teachers, youth workers and co-workers understands and knows what is expected of them.
 You can all make a positive impact on someone living with ADHD by showing appreciation and acknowledgement of them.

-Family counselling can play an important part in family dynamics, providing the counsellor has good knowledge of ADHD.
+Family counselling can play an important part in your family dynamics, providing the counsellor has good knowledge of ADHD.
 Check this before starting.
-Siblings often struggle to cope with the challenges of living with a brother or sister who has special needs.
-Support for them can be found also – see our links page
+Siblings often struggle to cope with the challenges of living with a brother or sister who receives extra attention.
+Support for them can be found also – see our links page.

 Parenting courses also play an important role in managing your child with ADHD.
 Incredible Years is widely available and is free.
-For details see the Ministry of Education website www.minedu.govt.nz.
-For other recommended parenting courses go to links.
+For details see the Ministry of Education website www.minedu.govt.nz for other recommended ADHD parenting courses.